cannonkeys/ck-docs/docs/raffle-queue.md

 ## Checkout

 !!!
 Note
-    **Your main focus should be to checkout your board in this stage, you can add extras (plates, PCB's, accents) using the 'Edit an Existing Order' button on the first page.
-You will also be emailed a Google form to select your board options (color, layout)**
+    **If the drop is a group buy, your main focus should be to checkout your board in this stage.
+You can add extras (plates, PCB's, accents) using the 'Edit an Existing Order' button on the first page.
+You will also be emailed a Google form to select your board options (color, layout).
+If the drop is for extras, you should try to get everything you would like to purchase in your cart at the same time as order editing might be disabled.**

 If you are lucky you may be brought into a screen to select your options!